spookylukey/django-views-the-right-way/source/dependency-injection.rst

 When I had completed this refactoring, which in the end completely removed my custom CBV base class, I confess I had a little twinge of sadness — my final code seemed just a little bit… *plain*.
-I had fewer OOP hierarchies and clever tricks to feel smug about.
+I now had just a bunch of simple functions and a few closures, and fewer OOP hierarchies and clever tricks to feel smug about.
 But this is misplaced sadness.
-If you are into smugness-driven development, nothing can beat the feeling you get when you come back to some code 3 months or 3 years later and find it's so straightforward to work with that after doing ``git praise`` you feel the need to give yourself a little hug.
+If you are into smugness-driven development, nothing can beat the feeling you get when you come back to some code 3 months or 3 years later and find it's so straightforward to work with that, after doing ``git praise``, you feel the need to give yourself a little hug.